 Naomi Osaka has proven that her star power extends well beyond the tennis court.

-The 23-year-old three-time Grand Slam winner, who is ranked third in the world, has become a favorite in the fashion and beauty worlds since she entered the spotlight after defeating Serena Williams at the U.S. Open in 2018, earning her first Grand Slam title.
+The 23-year-old four-time Grand Slam winner, who is ranked second in the world, has become a favorite in the fashion and beauty worlds since she entered the spotlight after defeating Serena Williams at the U.S. Open in 2018, earning her first Grand Slam title.

 Osaka isn’t just celebrated for her street-style-meets-athleisure aesthetic, but also for how she employs fashion to make a larger statement.
 The tennis star, who is Haitian and Japanese, was praised in the summer for her support of the Black Lives Matter movement during the U.S. Open when she wore a different face mask each day displaying the names of unarmed Black people who have been killed by police officers, including Breonna Taylor, Elijah McClain, Trayvon Martin and others.

-Here, WWD looks at six of Osaka’s major fashion and beauty deals.
+Here, WWD looks at some of Osaka’s major fashion and beauty deals.
 Read on for more.

 Louis Vuitton tapped Osaka as a brand ambassador on Jan.
 11, marking the first time the design house has looked to a professional athlete for an ambassador role.
 Osaka will appear in the brand’s spring 2021 fashion campaign photographed by Louis Vuitton artistic director of women’s collections, Nicolas Ghesquière.